1. Home

 When your spouse and children accompany you

-Discover the employment and educational possibilities for your spouse and children who accompany you during your work stay in Québec.
+Find out about employment and study opportunities for your spouse and children while you are working in Québec.

 Note that it is also possible to stay in Quebec as a visitor.

-Your spouse may work during your stay in Québec, regardless of whether you are:
+Your spouse could work during your stay in Québec, regardless of whether you are:

 • Legally married